eschmidt001/E.Motion-2019/documents/team-contract.md

 **Your group contract/working agreement should probably include these elements.
 Feel free to add other terms, too.**

 1. To what goals do we all commit?
+  - Each person contributes approximately 9 hours a week to this project, making the work equal
+  - Everyone should contribute to design journey and coding
+  - We will all work cooperatively to create a cohesive website that the client is satisfied with

 2. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)
+  - Pushing no later than the morning of the due date for each milestone.
+  - Let each other know when are working on the project through our Facebook groupchat
+  - Respond within 24 hours to each message